-During the fall and spring semester, faculty are required to provide an electronic assessment to all students enrolled in their courses.
-The forms remain anonymous so that the faculty can have immediate access to the data and objectively review the results to improve instruction.
+During each academic term, an electronic assessment is deployed to all students enrolled in courses at ASU-Newport.
+The forms remain anonymous to provide an opportunity for objective review of the results to improve instruction.
 After reviewing the assessments, the faculty member is required to complete the Summary of My Evaluations from the Faculty Portfolio.
-This report allows the faculty member to address problem areas and make changes as necessary.